Keith Null

-Keith Aaron Null (born September 24, 1985) is a former American football quarterback.
-He was drafted by the St. Louis Rams in the 2009 NFL Draft.
-He played college football at West Texas A&M. Null was also a member of the Jacksonville Jaguars and Carolina Panthers.
+Keith Aaron Null (born September 24, 1985) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the West Texas A&M Buffaloes and was selected by the St. Louis Rams in the sixth round of the 2009 NFL draft.
+Null was also a member of the Jacksonville Jaguars and Carolina Panthers.

 College career

-Null started in two seasons for West Texas A&M, throwing for over 9,000 yards in his two seasons as a starter.
-He was awarded All-Conference honors as a junior and senior.
+Null started in two seasons at West Texas A&M University, throwing for over 9,000 yards in his two seasons as a starter for the Buffaloes.
+He was awarded all-conference honors as a junior and senior.
 As a junior, Null threw for 4,134 yards with 41 touchdowns and 14 interceptions, including a 498-yard, six-touchdown outburst against Washburn.
 After settling in as a junior, Null exploded for one of the most prolific passing seasons at any collegiate level as a senior.
 He finished the season with 5,097 yards and 48 touchdowns with 15 interceptions.

 Professional career

 St. Louis Rams

-Null was drafted by the St. Louis Rams in the 6th round of the 2009 NFL Draft.
+Null was selected by the St. Louis Rams in the sixth round of the 2009 NFL draft.
 In week 14, he made his first professional start, filling in for the injured Marc Bulger and Kyle Boller.

 In his first regular season start Keith completed 27 of 43 passes and threw for one touchdown and five interceptions in a 47-7 loss to the Tennessee Titans.

 Null was cut by the St. Louis Rams before the 2010 regular season campaign began.